cbalfour/internal-cs/teaching/laptop_requirement.rst

 .. warning:: The following specification is the minimum hardware required to do this course.
 Lower specification hardware will hinder your ability to undertake the work in this course.

 .. note:: While adequate, this specification will make it difficult to perform multiple tasks concurrently, and to run a separate operating system in a virtualization environment.
-We highly recommend that were possible you purchase a laptop which meets the **recommended** specification.
+We highly recommend that where possible you purchase a laptop which meets the **recommended** specification.

 .. csv-table::